Pupillage

 No applications received after 30 September will be considered.

 Interviews with aspirant pupils will be conducted during October and November, in Durban or Pietermaritzburg depending on where the applicant has applied to do pupillage.
-Applicants are notified in approximately the second week of November in the year preceding pupillage whether their application has been successful.
+Applicants are notified by approximately the second week of November in the year preceding pupillage whether their application has been successful.

 The selection procedure for pupils is broadly as follows.